-Washing clothes is not only a cumbersome chore, but it’s also expensive.
-To cut costs on getting your clothes clean, here are seven frugal tips that won’t have you throwing money down the drain.
+Washing clothes is not only a cumbersome chore, but when done frequently enough, it may also add up to be a costly expense.
+The average family does 8 – 10 loads of laundry per week, with each load on average taking one hour and 27 minutes to complete.1 To cut costs (and cut down on time spent doing laundry), here are a few frugal tips that won’t have you throwing money down the drain.

 1. Use Less Detergent